reduxjs/redux-toolkit/docs/api/rtk-query/created-api/hooks.md

 import { createApi } from '@reduxjs/toolkit/query/react'
 ```

 If you have used the React-specific version of `createApi`, the generated `Api` slice structure will also contain a set of React hooks.
-The core endpoint hooks are available as `api.endpoints[endpointName].useQuery` or `api.endpoints[endpointName].useMutation`, matching how you defined that endpoint.
+The primary endpoint hooks are available as `api.endpoints[endpointName].useQuery` or `api.endpoints[endpointName].useMutation`, matching how you defined that endpoint.

 The same hooks are also added to the `Api` object itself, and given auto-generated names based on the endpoint name and query/mutation type.